onkelhoy/web-components/themes/README.md

-# Themes in the `@pap-it Ecosystem`: Flexibility and Order
+# Themes in the `@papit Ecosystem`: Flexibility and Order

-The theme structure within the `@pap-it Ecosystem` is designed to embrace flexibility while adhering to a core principle of order, particularly when it comes to the compilation of theme assets into a cohesive `tokens.css` file.
-Unlike traditional rigid theme structures, `@pap-it` allows for a more fluid arrangement of CSS files within each theme folder, ensuring that developers can structure their theme assets in a way that best suits their workflow and organizational preferences.
+The theme structure within the `@papit Ecosystem` is designed to embrace flexibility while adhering to a core principle of order, particularly when it comes to the compilation of theme assets into a cohesive `tokens.css` file.
+Unlike traditional rigid theme structures, `@papit` allows for a more fluid arrangement of CSS files within each theme folder, ensuring that developers can structure their theme assets in a way that best suits their workflow and organizational preferences.

 ## Theme Compilation Script Explained